blue bulletin from bcidaho

 Your eye doctor will recommend how often you need a dilated eye exam based on your results.

-To get a dilated eye exam, you’ll need to visit an ophthalmologist, which is a medical eye doctor that specializes in eye disorders and diseases.
+To get a dilated eye exam, you’ll need to visit an ophthalmologist or optometrist.
+These eye doctors specialize in diagnosing and treating eye disorders and diseases.

 Diabetic nephropathy (kidney disease) screening